-As ORS 183.534 requires, DEQ evaluated whether the proposed rules would have an effect on the development cost of a 6,000-square-foot parcel and construction of a 1,200-square-foot detached, single-family dwelling on that parcel.
+As ORS 183.534 requires, DEQ evaluated whether the proposed rules would affect the development cost of a 6,000-square-foot parcel and the construction of a 1,200-square-foot detached, single-family dwelling on that parcel.

-DEQ determined the proposed rules would have no effect on the development costs because any increase in cost of retail fuel due to this rulemaking would have a negligible effect.
+DEQ determined that the proposed rules would have no effect on the development costs because any increase in retail fuel costs due to this rulemaking would have a negligible effect.